markillob/logbook/README.md

 # Simple logbook

-This is a simple logbook to gather simple but interesting stuff, including algorithms, data structures, networking, and utilities.
+This is a simple logbook to gather simple but interesting stuff, including algorithms, data structures, math, networking, and utilities.

 ## Organization